farlee2121/Fake.Targets.Strong/README.md

 # Fake.Targets.Strong

+> !!! ⚠️ MOVED: I decided to preserve the experiment here and moved the released version to https://github.com/farlee2121/Fake-StrongTargets

 Refer to fake targets by reference, not strings.

 This repo is just a proof of concept at this point.
 No library has been released and there may be some conflicts with Fake.Core with how modules are currently named.